yogesh-valiya/docker-magento/README.md

 ### `.env`

 - This file contains environment variables for the project.
-- `DOCUMENT_ROOT`: Absolute path of the codebase parent directory.
+- `CODEBASE_PARENT_DIRECTORY`: Absolute path of the codebase parent directory.
 - `MYSQL_USER`: MySQL username for the project.
 - `MYSQL_PASSWORD`: MySQL password for the project.
 - `MYSQL_ROOT_PASSWORD`: MySQL database root password.